sutrolabs/census-docs/destinations/insider.md

 ### Connector Quirks

+- Syncing Events may also cause new User records to be created if the provided User ID does not already exist in Insider.

 - Insider has a unique approach to handling clearing values in their API.
 Census takes care of most of this automatically, with one exception: If you are attempting to write `NULL` values to identifiers, Census will not be able to clear the value in Insider.

 ## 🚑 Need help connecting to Insider?